Wilder Research Topics

 We study support systems and their capacity to meet the needs of Minnesota’s growing population of older adults, funding sources and priorities, and what older adults, caregivers, service providers, and aging experts say about current and future needs.

-We work across the substance use continuum, from prevention to treatment to recovery, we explore what works for programs and services.
+Working across the substance use continuum, from prevention to treatment to recovery, we explore what works for programs and services.